 In the same way that FIX created a common protocol for server-side communication between systems, FDC3 would enable desktop applications to communicate with each other via a common protocol.

 Check out TABB Forum article from April 2021

 FDC3 Desktop Agent API

-The foundation of FDC3 is the common API (Application Programming Interface), which is a single interface that any application developer can write to (whether it’s an in-house built app or a vendor application) in order to add interoperability to their application.
+The foundation of FDC3 is the desktop agent API (Application Programming Interface), which is a single interface that any application developer can write to (whether it’s an in-house built app or a vendor application) in order to add interoperability to their application.
 Think about the FDC3 API as an agreement between existing platforms and applications.
 It’s a consistent interface for developers working with FDC3.

 On the road to better user experiences, having access to an open API for interoperability is the first step, learning how to use it is the second.
 The team at Cosaic is always ready to support you on that journey.
 We provide a high-quality solutions engineering service to our clients and partners, ready to provide guidance on how best to integrate interoperability into their applications and how best to leverage it within their smart desktops.